 Purpose of this Site

 As time marches on, people age, memories fade and stories are lost.
 Pictures, which are a snapshot in time, are put into boxes or discarded.
 The resources become scattered and hard to research – and sadly, our history is lost as a result.
-This group of dedicated volunteers, who make up the amateur historian group within the Absolutely Waterford Design Committee, has spent thousands of hours attempting to gather relevant artifacts of Waterford’s past and preserve them at one location for current and future generations to enjoy.
+This group of dedicated volunteers, who make up the amateur historian group within the Explore Waterford (formerly Absolutely Waterford) Design Committee, has spent thousands of hours attempting to gather relevant artifacts of Waterford’s past and preserve them at one location for current and future generations to enjoy.
 The Waterford Public Library will be the repository for all research materials, in digital format, for future history buffs to make new contributions.

 Biographies of Contributors